Directors Bay at Caracasbaai

 But you know, that’s just the story.
 The fact is that starting in the early 1900’s until departing in 1985, the Directors of the Royal Dutch Shell Group and the Dutch Royal family used this bay exclusively and it was considered private.
 Now, the beach and surrounding area are open for public use.

-As for the infamous fence or what is left of it, is in fact an old decaying surge protection device which is now laying on the floor encrusted in many beautiful corals and sponges.
+As for the infamous shark fence; It is in fact an old decaying surge protection device which is now laying on the floor encrusted in many beautiful corals and sponges.

 Diving and Snorkeling at Directors Bay in Curacao